marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 :warning: The syllabus is unlikely to change much, but I reserve the right to tweak and change it as we go along, so check back often.
 This is so I can offer you a more polished experience by adjusting to your performance and feedback throughout the course.
 Note that this also includes homework assignments (see Homework above).

+:construction: Although the overall structure of the syllabus is more or less in place, I am still working on the details, especially for the latter half of the course.
+Check back often for updates.

+---

 :cyclone: = Learning Objectives

 :pencil2: = Homework